thenewdarling/CurseOfStrahd/Session Recaps/2021-12-28 Session 13 (mini) - Begin Day 11.md

 ___

-Arlo removes a handkerchief from his sleeve, and holds it out to Magda.
+[[Arlo]] removes a handkerchief from his sleeve, and holds it out to Magda.
 “Red is your colour, my dear."

-Magda twitches, looks at the handkerchief, and grabs Arlo by the wrist.
+Magda twitches, looks at the handkerchief, and grabs [[Arlo]] by the wrist.
 But it’s like when you have too much sugar at once and your muscles suddenly go weak, and it gives her a second to think.
-Her eyes return to normal.
-“Arlo.”
+Her eyes return to normal. “[[Arlo]].”

 She rips the handkerchief out of his hand.
 “That was very misguided of you.”